Learning Outcomes

 A contract states: “Painter will be paid $10,000 if, and only if, the homeowner is completely satisfied with the work.”
 Painter completes the job, but the homeowner honestly dislikes the color, even though most people would find it acceptable.
 Must the homeowner pay?

-Answer: No. This is an express condition of personal satisfaction.
-If the contract involves aesthetic taste, the subjective standard applies.
-If the homeowner is honestly dissatisfied, the condition is not met, and the duty to pay does not arise.
+No. This is an express condition of personal satisfaction.
+Because the contract concerns aesthetic taste, the subjective standard applies.
+If the homeowner is honestly dissatisfied (even unreasonably), the condition is not met, and the duty to pay does not arise.
+However, if the homeowner claimed dissatisfaction in bad faith, a court could treat the condition as satisfied.

 Worked Example 1.2